Oriolrt/SIDTD_Dataset/SIDTD/data/DataLoader/README.md

 # Data Loader

-Here you have the font code to download and work with different benchmarks and our own benchmark for the real/fake binary classification approach.
+Here you have the font code to download and work with our own different benchmarks. for the real/fake binary classification approach.

 There exist 5 different type of benchmarks whose behaviour has been changed in order to fit with our task.